rasyidkaromi/RevitAPI/README.md

 Studio inlcudes the .NET Framework 4.7.1 Version.
 This will be the version I am using.
 I also have downloaded Resharper, a visual studio extension that is free for students, though this is not a requirement to have.

 ### Copyright
-Also, if you plan on using any or all of this code please check out the licence conditions, they are pretty easy to abide by. :)
+If you plan on using any or all of this code please check out the licence conditions, they are pretty easy to abide by. :)